-To compare current and future flight paths using Brisbane Airport's Flight Path Information Software click here.
+To compare current and future flight paths use Brisbane Airport's Flight Path Tool.

 In December 2010 the Federal Government made amendments to the Airports Act 1996 which strengthen the requirements for airport master plans.
 The Government released these guidelines to assist airports in meeting the new requirements.